 One of the most successful movies of all time, Star Wars wouldn't be complete without footage from Death Valley.
 While George Lucas selected Tunisia as the location for most of the desert and dwelling scenes on Luke Skywalker's dusty planet of Tatooine, he shot many others at Death Valley.
-Remember the spat between R2D2 and CP30's on Tatooine?
-That scene is at Mesquite Flats pictured below.
-Other Death Valley scenes include R2D2 being kidnapped by Jawas, some of the Tusken Raider scenes and the Sand Scrawler scene.
-Diehard fans can do a self-guided tour, but if you do venture out to the desert, remember to bring plenty of extra water.
+Remember the spat between R2D2 and CP30 on Tatooine?
+That scene was shot at Mesquite Flats pictured below.
+Other Death Valley scenes include R2D2 being kidnapped by Jawas, some of the Tusken Raider scenes, and the Sandcrawler scene.
+Die-hard fans can do a self-guided tour, but if you do venture out to the desert, remember to bring plenty of extra water.

 Photo by andrew c mace, flickr